-Sow them about 1cm deep, cover the seed with compost and water them well.
-If sowing seems like too much effort you could always buy sweet peas as plug plants.
-Place them in a bright position and when the shoots appear keep an eye out for slugs as they love young sweet pea shoots.
+If sowing sweet pea seeds seems like too much effort you could always get a head start by ordering sweet pea plug plants.
+Place them in a bright position and keep an eye out for slugs as they love the young, new shoots.

-Plant your sweet peas out in a bright sunny spot in the garden that is easily accessible so that you can get to the plants to pick the flowers.
-Sweet peas love a rich, moist soil so dig a couple of buckets of compost into the planting area beforehand to enrich the soil and hold the moisture during dry weather.
-Put your plant support frame into position before you start planting sweet peas.
-Turn each pot out and gently separate the plants.
-You can plant 2 or 3 seedlings in each planting hole for a nice, full display.
-Aim to plant each group about 15cm apart.
+Plant your sweet peas out in a bright sunny spot in the garden that’s easily accessible for regular picking.
+Sweet peas love a rich, moist soil so dig a couple of buckets of compost into the planting area beforehand to enrich the soil and hold moisture during dry weather.
+Alternatively, plant sweet peas out in large containers on the patio.
+But wherever you decide to plant them, you’ll need to provide a suitable support as sweet peas are climbers.

-Throughout the season you will need to keep them well watered, as dry soil will make them go to seed quicker.
-Make sure that you remove any faded sweet pea flowers or seedpods as soon as possible to encourage more blooms to be produced.
+Throughout the season you’ll need to keep your flowers well watered, as dry soil makes them go to seed quicker.
+Once your sweet pea plants are in full flower make sure that you dead-head them and remove seed pods as soon as possible to encourage more blooms to be produced.